amandasimonds/WeatherDashboard/README.md

 This application utilizes weather.api and JavaScript to display current weather and a 5 day forecast for any city.
-Weather information and icons are generated from weather.api
+Weather information and icons are generated from weather.api Moment.js npm package is used to generate the date.

 #How To Use